8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 We’re here to tell you that it’s okay.
 Unless you are the most amazing knitter on the planet who never, ever, messes up on anything, chances are, you will make knitting mistakes.
 We do it all the time.

 But, these mistakes do need to be addressed.
-After learning to read knitting patterns and create them, knowing how to make your mistakes better is a vital skill.
+After learning to read knitting patterns and create them, fixing knitting mistakes is a vital skill.
 Each knitting tutorial will help you work through one common knitting mistake, and to know more for next time!
 The tutorials include fixes for dropped stitches, too many stitches, twisted stitches, mixing up knit and purl, tight knitting, and losing count of rows.

 How to Tink